KaWingLee9/in_house_tools/multiplexed_images_pipeline/README.md

-# Data preprocessing of multiplexed imaging data
+# Data preprocessing of multiplexed imaging data (Python)
 This pipeline is used for data preprocessing and visualization for multiplexed imaging data, which could be perfectly adapted for scanpy and SOAPy.
 ## Cell segmentation using DeepCell - Mesmer
 To run Mesmer in docker, please refer to https://deepcell.readthedocs.io/en/master/.